 Martin Berasategui – 12 Michelin Stars

-This exceptional Basque chef earned his first Michelin star at the age of 25 and opened his first restaurant, Restaurante Martin Berasategui, in 1993.
-Restaurante Martin Berasategui was awarded a third Michelin Star in 2001.
-Since the opening of his San Sebastian eponymous restaurant, Berasategui opened three other Michelin-starred restaurants in Tenerife and Barcelona.
+This exceptional Basque chef earned his first Michelin star at the age of 25 for his first restaurant, Restaurante Martin Berasategui.
+The celebrated restaurant was awarded a third Michelin Star in 2001 has been on the World’s 50 best restaurants list for 6 years.

 Anne-Sophie Pic – 8 Michelin stars

 This French chef had no formal culinary training when she assumed leadership of her family’s restaurant Maison Pic after her father’s death in 1997.
 After earning three stars for the restaurant, Pic opened up a second restaurant, Restaurant Anne-Sophie Pic, which celebrates her family’s culinary lineage from Valence.
 It aims to demonstrate the inventive innovative spirit that, as the Michelin Guide itself says, “binds the history of the Pic family with that of French gastronomy.”

 Gordon Ramsay – 7 Michelin stars

-Known for his volatile kitchen demeanour and exceptional British cuisine, Gordon Ramsay has made his way onto television screens in just about every part of the English-speaking world.
-This Scottish born chef, whose name is attached to 35 restaurants globally, has been awarded 16 Michelin stars throughout his career, but now holds seven.
-His signature restaurant, Restaurant Gordon Ramsay in Chelsea, London, has held three stars since 2001, making it London’s longest-running three Michelin-starred restaurant.
+Known for his volatile kitchen demeanour and exceptional British cuisine, Gordon Ramsay is arguably the most famous chef in the world.
+Although he’s been awarded 16 Michelin stars throughout his career, he currently holds seven.
+His signature restaurant, Restaurant Gordon Ramsay in London, has held 3 stars since 2001, making it London’s longest-running three Michelin-starred restaurant.

 Thomas Keller – 7 Michelin stars